 Most people use text messaging for personal and informal use, yet many are adding business texting to their customer service.
 Maintaining a professional conversation with a customer is beneficial for every business.
 With written mediums such as text messages, the tone can be easily lost and misunderstandings happen.
 Tailor the tone of messages according to your audience, keeping messages respectful of customers’ time and requests.
 Ensure your business is providing the most important information to customers without becoming an annoyance.
-At Texty Pro, we want to provide you with a simple guide to help you start professionally texting from your landline business number.
+At Texty Pro, we want to provide you with a simple guide to help you start professionally texting from your landline business number with our texting service for business.

 Make sure customers know who they are texting when conversing with your business.
 Introduce your business as well as yourself when starting a conversation.
 Adding these details will help bring a personal touch to each conversation.
 Ask for customers' names to aid in current and future customer service.
 Using names when referring to customers is a nice and personal way to communicate, especially when communicating through text-based platforms.

 Provide important information to grab customers’ attention.
 Make sure your messages do not become spam; otherwise, customers will ignore or opt out of your messages.
 Your messages should be exciting and interesting enough for customers to act on.
-For more information on best practices, see Ten Rules for Texting with Customers.
+For more information on best practices for business texting, see Ten Rules for Texting with Customers.

-It is required to get permission from users to send SMS marketing messages.
+Unlike texting for personal reasons, business texting requires you to get permission from text recipients to send SMS marketing messages.
 Allowing users to opt-in and out of receiving your marketing messages can reduce frustration.
 Guarantee you are reaching willing customers and are not breaking text-marketing laws.
 Have customers agree in writing or digitally to reach both in-store and online shoppers.

 Keep your business texting clear and friendly.
 With a short note, customers can quickly receive and read general information.
 Send longer and more personalized messages for customers needing more details or specific information.
 Be mindful of your tone, make sure it is relevant to the message you are sending and representative of your business.
 Without visual or auditory cues, business texting can seem cold or impersonal.
 Using names, like mentioned previously, or adding welcome messages and courteous sign-offs can all add to the actual content of your messages.